Take a stroll through Japan's original landscape at Michinoku Folk Village, an open-air museum of ancient architecture! [Iwate Prefecture]

 This time we introduced Michinoku Folk Village in Kitakami City, Iwate Prefecture

-It's about 3km from JR Kitakami Station and can be reached in less than 10 minutes by car, so it's very accessible.
-It's a tourist spot packed with things to see, so it's hard to believe it's free, so if you have the chance to visit Kitakami City, it's definitely a place you should check out!
+Located about 3km from JR Kitakami Station, and less than a 10-minute drive away, it's easily accessible.
+This tourist spot is packed with attractions that you wouldn't expect to find free, so if you ever have the chance to visit Kitakami City, I highly recommend checking it out!

 By the way, the grounds are quite large and it will take quite some time to see everything, so we recommend that you visit with plenty of time to spare